[Image is missing]

 Multifocal and monovision contact lenses are both popular options for correcting presbyopia, though which is more suitable for you will depend on your prescription and specific needs.

-Whether multifocal or monovision is better for you will depend on your eye health and prescription.
-An optician will be able to advise you on the best option.
+Whether multifocal or monovision is better for you will depend on your eye health, and an optician will be able to advise you on the best option.

 Multifocal contact lenses and progressive glasses each offer benefits in their respective ways.
 If you are not sure on which option may work better for you, speak to your optician who will likely be able to suggest a tailored solution that will offer the best options for you.